Back to all posts

 3. Do not party in residential buildings.
 Roma Norte already absorbs enough nightlife pressure.
 Your apartment building is not an extension of the bar.

 4. Learn basic Spanish.
-You do not need fluency to show respect.
-You do need enough Spanish to greet neighbors, handle errands, and avoid making English the default burden.
+You do not need fluency.
+You need enough Spanish to greet neighbors, handle errands, and avoid making English the default burden.

 5. Support older and local businesses too.
 The algorithm will send you to the same brunch spots as everyone else.
 Mix in markets, fondas, bakeries, repair shops, bookstores, and family-run restaurants.

-6. Do not negotiate like local wages are irrelevant.
-Bargaining aggressively with drivers, cleaners, small businesses, or local service workers while paying premium rent is a bad look because it is bad behavior.
+6. Do not bargain as if local wages are irrelevant.
+Pushing down drivers, cleaners, small businesses, or local service workers while paying premium rent is bad behavior.

-8. Choose the right neighborhood for your actual routine.
-If you only want a desk, groceries, quiet sleep, and a few good meals, Roma Norte may be more neighborhood than you need.
+7. Choose the right neighborhood for your actual routine.
+If you mostly need a desk, groceries, quiet sleep, and a few good meals, Roma Norte may be more neighborhood than you need.

 For a pre-booking filter that focuses on the apartment itself, read the monthly apartment checklist before you pay.